-Losing weight is never an easy thing to do, especially if you don’t know what foods to avoid and what you get more of to help you do it.
-Dieting is always going to be a complicated subject with a lot of different viewpoints, but even despite that there are a few useful things you need to be aware of.
+Losing weight is never easy, especially if you don’t know what foods to avoid and what foods you need to get more of to help you do it.
+Dieting is always going to be a complicated subject with many different viewpoints, but that doesn’t mean there are a few useful things you need to be aware of.
 We’ve put together a list of notorious diet ruining progress stopping foods to avoid if you want to lose weight.
 These could seriously ruin your weight loss progress if you don’t know to avoid them.
 It’s need-to-know stuff.

 1. Unnatural sugar

-It always has and always will be the best place to start with looking at food things you need to avoid for weight loss since it's such a combination of diet-busting factors.
-The biggest thing to remember is that when you consume a lot of sugar, two things happen.
+It always has and always will be the best place to start with looking at food things you need to avoid for weight loss since it’s such a combination of diet-busting factors.
+The biggest thing to remember is that two things happen when you consume a lot of sugar.

-The first is you got a load of calories that you don’t need that have very little nutritional value in terms of energy and satiety.
+The first is that you get a load of calories that you don’t need that have very little nutritional value in energy and satiety.
 The second is that they cause a spike in blood sugar.
-That crashes pretty soon after, leaving you feeling tired, unhappy, and more often than not, craving more food.
-That’s even more calories still.
+That crashes pretty soon after, leaving you feeling tired, unhappy, and craving more food more often than not.
+So that’s even more calories still.

 2. Smoothies & Juices